bashqDev/autondance/README.md

 - A command line interface (PowerShell/bash/zsh)

 ## Usage and configuration
-Modifying the fields in "config.json" should get you started right away `allstudents`: Put in the list of your students in an array format.
+Modifying the fields in "config.json" using help from the guide below should help you get started

+`allstudents`: Put in the list of your students in an array format.

 `lang`: Put in the language of your text according to [this table.](https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016)